What does an Andean bear's diet look like?

 Like all bears, Andean bears are very intelligent.
 It can be a challenge to keep them entertained!

-Keepers want to encourage the bears to explore their habitats, so they will place tires, kegs and boomer balls around the yards for Billie Jean, Quito and Brienne to pick up, play with and toss around.
+Keepers want to encourage the bears to explore their habitats, so they will place tires, kegs and boomer balls inside for Billie Jean, Quito and Brienne to pick up, play with and toss around.

 Puzzle feeders are another favorite item of the bears; keepers fill them with pieces of fruit, vegetables, fish and nuts.
 The bears have to shake, roll and knock the toys around to get the treats out.
 This gives them a cognitive workout, too, as they need to think about how to get the treats from the feeders into their stomachs!